lc3t35/googlelogin/README.md

 acceptance tests : index.spec.js -> working on AuthenticateWithGoogle

-PROBLEM TO SOLVE : the Google authentication windows pops up but it is not filled by the webdriver.
+PROBLEM TO SOLVE : the Google authentication and access grant windows pop up but it does not click on accept.

 TODO :